Pre-Arrival Information for Research Scholars, Faculty and Staff

 As soon as you find out the date and time of your arrival, notify your department sponsor.

 Memphis is in the southwest corner of the state of Tennessee and is easily accessible by car, bus or plane.
-You can take the bus or fly into Memphis from almost any city in the U.S. There is a direct international flight into Memphis from Amsterdam.
+You can take the bus or fly into Memphis from almost any city in the U.S.

 Immigration

-Important Information For J visa holders
+Important Information for J Visa Holders:

 Customs

 Once you have gone through the immigration inspection at the U.S. port of entry, you must pass through Customs.
 You will be asked to declare what you have brought into the country.
 Usually you will have filled out a declaration form on the plane and will make a verbal statement to the official, who may or may not inspect your baggage.
 There may be dogs sniffing for illegal drugs or food as well.
-If you do arrive in the U.S. with drugs prescribed to you by a physician, have the prescription readily available.
+If you do arrive in the U.S. with drugs prescribed for you by a physician, have the prescription readily available.

 You may bring anything for your personal use without paying duty, including clothing and jewelry.
-A total of $100 worth of gifts may be brought in duty-free every six months.
-Any value over $100 will be assessed duty.
+A total of $200 worth of gifts may be brought in duty-free every six months.
+Any value over $200 will be assessed duty.
 Any amount of money may be brought into or taken out of the U.S. You must, however, make an accurate determination of the amount you are carrying upon your arrival.
 If you are carrying over $10,000 in any form of currency or other negotiables on your person, you must declare it when you fill out the customs declaration form on the plane.
 No duty will be assessed.
-Certain articles may not be brought into the U.S., including meats, vegetables, fruits, plants, drugs without a doctor's prescription, articles made of endangered species, pornographic materials and firearms.
-Food items that are canned or hermetically sealed are usually acceptable.
-For more information on U.S. Customs, please contact the nearest U.S. Embassy or Consulate.
-Also, see this U.S. Customs web page for more information.

 What to Bring

-Because of the seasonal variation in the climate, it is important to bring a variety of lightweight, and also some heavyweight winter, clothing.
+Clothing: Because of the seasonal variation in the climate, it is important to bring a variety of lightweight, and also some heavyweight winter, clothing.
 Summer in Memphis is usually hot and humid and the temperature ranges from 90-100°F (32-38°C) in August to 20-30°F (-6 to -1°C) in February.
 Winters are usually mild, even though an occasional ice or snow storm may occur.

 There is no official dress code at UT Health Science Center.
 Many men and women choose to wear jeans and T-shirts.
 You should bring at least one formal outfit for interviews and formal occasions.
-If you wear glasses or contacts, you may wish to bring an extra pair in case they are lost or broken.
-IF YOU TAKE A SPECIAL MEDICATION, BRING EXTRA AS WELL AS THE PRESCRIPTION.

 Also, since dental and vision care is not included in most health insurance plans in the U.S., it is a good idea to get a dental check-up and any new glasses prior to coming to the U.S.